damianmoore/punk-deploy/README.md

 ## Getting started

-Copy `settings.py.example` to `settings.py` and modify it to suit your needs.
+Copy the example settings file and modify it to suit your needs.
+You will need to fill in your access credentials for the cloud provider you wish to use if you want to try out the example.

+    cp settings.py.example settings.py

-There’s an example Docker Compose file if you want to copy `docker-compose.yml.example` to `docker-compose.yml`.
+There’s an example Docker Compose file you can copy if you don’t have your own yet.

-It’s best if you have a virtualenv/pipenv and install the Python requirements
+    cp docker-compose.yml.example docker-compose.yml

+It is recommended you use `pipenv` to create the virtual environment, install the dependencies and run.

+    pipenv install
+    pipenv shell
     ./run.py

+If you want to use the example Docker Compose file you copied earlier, go through the following steps in the CLI menu to create a new machine and deploy a site.

+* Create new machine
+* Initialize machine
+* Initialize/recreate docker containers

+If you followed the steps above you should have a Django site running that you can access in your browser.
+You can find the IP address for the new machine by running `./run.py` again and selecting *View machines*.

+You can SSH into your new machine with the `docker-machine` command.

+    docker-machine ssh MACHINE_NAME

+You can link the current terminal to the remote Docker instance so you can use the `docker` and `docker-compose` commands like you would locally.

+    eval $(docker-machine env MACHINE_NAME)
+    docker ps